Spring Break or Summer Break - Which is Better?

 Spring Break Advantages

 Spring Break is a fantastic time to visit Universal Orlando!
 There are only two Universal parks and one water park so this fits well with Spring Break and even leaves time to head to the beach, enjoy some golf or shopping, or just relax at your resort.
-The nightly Mardi Gras parade, food and music are a fun and family friendly addition to Universal Studios from February 3 – April 7, 2018.
+The nightly Mardi Gras parade, food and music are a fun and family friendly addition to Universal Studios for select dates in spring.
 Staying at an official Universal Orlando hotel adds nice perks like early access to the Wizarding World of Harry Potter and transportation to the parks; and there are even three hotels that provide the wonderful, line saving “Unlimited Express Pass” benefit at no extra cost.
 If you can’t imagine visiting Orlando without spending time at Disney World, we can easily add as many theme park days as your schedule allows.

 Because it gets dark earlier, nighttime “spectaculars” like fireworks happen earlier in the evening than in summer; this is nice if you have younger children or anyone in the family that wears out and would like to get back the hotel earlier.